kfriedrichs/pentomino-js/README.md

 random positions (collisions are minimized), random rotations and occasional flips on the left board.

-Pieces on the left are selected by clicking the corresponding button. *Place selected* removes the piece from the left side, shows it on the board on the right side (ultimately forming the pentomino elephant) and removes the button.
+Pieces on the left are selected by clicking the corresponding button. *Place selected* removes the piece from the left side and shows it on the board on the right side; each piece starting in the upper left corner.

+The currently selected shape can then be manipulated using some arrow buttons.
+Possible actions
+are:

+ * move
+ * flip
+ * rotate

+There is a predefined goal position for each piece, currently forming the classic pentomino elephant.
+Once a shape is in its goal position (including correct rotation and flip state), it is deactivated and the corresponding button is hidden, stopping any further changes.

 **The interface uses a 'layerless' PentoBoard, meaning all contents are drawn directly to the canvas.
 This has the advantage of improved compatibility (especially for creating Furhat GUIs which use the React framework),